juniorgasparotto/SysCommand/readme.md

         if (result != "S")
         {
-            // option1: use write method
+            // option1: use write method in wrapper class this.App.Console.Write(1.1m);

-            this.App.Console.Write(99.99m);
+            // option2: use .NET class directly
+            Console.WriteLine(2.2m);
         }

-        // option2: or use return, its the same. return 99.99m;
+        // option3: or use return, its the same the option1 return 3.3m;
     }
 }
 ```